faizal-siddiqui/Sports_Events/readme.md

 - Create Events
 - set No of players
 - Fill details and descriptions and timings
-- Accept or Reject the Event Requests
+- Accept the Event Requests
 - Check How many people have joined
-- After Game Start Delete all the pending requests
+- After Game Start expire all the pending requests

 **USER**